Exact predicates, exact constructions and combinatorics for mesh CSG: Introduction and previous work

+With objectives and ideas similar to the \emph{Predicate Construction Kit} \citep{DBLP:journals/cad/Levy16} a system for indirect predicates was introduced \citep{ATTENE2020102856}, with in addition the idea of storing intermediate construction (that is, new points generated during the execution of the algorithm).
+All the techniques mentioned above are based on floating-point numbers.
+A possible alternative is to use integer numbers only.
+In \cite{10.1145/3528223.3530181,NehringWirxel2021FastEB}, plane-based representations are used along with homogenous coordinates.
+The impact of this carefully designed integer-based representation is a spectacular performance gain without sacrifying robustness.

-\paragraph*{\bf High Level (intersections and data structures)} Using these technologies, algorithms and softwares were developed for robust tetrahedral meshing of triangle soups (that may have intersections), first in the {\tt TetWild} package \citep{10.1145/3197517.3201353} that was improved and made more efficient a while later, based on a more sophisticated algorithm, dubbed as {\tt FastTetWild} \citep{10.1145/3386569.3392385}.
+\paragraph*{\bf High Level (intersections and data structures)} Early works for computing non-exact mesh intersections were proposed in \cite{douze:hal-01121419}, that proposes a fast algorithm for mesh intersections used in the context of multi-view acquisition.
+The same type of approach was explored in \cite{BARKI20151235} with special care for robustness, focusing on the involved geometric predicates.
+Using this type of approaches, as well as the techniques for robust predicates mentioned in the previous paragraph, algorithms and softwares were developed for robust tetrahedral meshing of triangle soups (that may have intersections), first in the {\tt TetWild} package \citep{10.1145/3197517.3201353} that was improved and made more efficient a while later, based on a more sophisticated algorithm, dubbed as {\tt FastTetWild} \citep{10.1145/3386569.3392385}.
 In the same period of time, the {\tt Thingi10K} dataset was published \citep{Thingi10K}.
 It provides the research community with a large database of meshes, with many different cases of degeneracies and inconsistencies.
 It represents an excellent stress test for mesh intersection algorithms.
+For instance, it was used the same year to test and validate a robust algorithm to compute the 3D arrangement defined by a set of meshes \cite{10.1145/2897824.2925901}.

-With objectives and ideas similar to the \emph{Predicate Construction Kit} \citep{DBLP:journals/cad/Levy16} a system for indirect predicates was introduced \citep{ATTENE2020102856}, with in addition the idea of storing intermediate construction (that is, new points generated during the execution of the algorithm).
-Based on this system, a series of significant advances was published, first to compute mesh arrangements \citep{10.1145/3414685.3417818} then boolean operations \citep{10.1145/3550454.3555460}.
+Based on the \emph{indirect predicates} low-level approach mentioned above, a series of significant advances was published, first to compute mesh arrangements \citep{10.1145/3414685.3417818} then boolean operations \citep{10.1145/3550454.3555460}.
 Both methods need to compute constrained triangulations.
 For that, a highly efficient (linear complexity) ear cutting algorithm was proposed \citep{9392369}.
 The idea of indirect predicates was also used to implement 3D constrained Delaunay triangulation \citep{10.1145/3618352}, based on an exact representation of the Steiner points.